ARION

 “Aside of its thermal properties, what else have you discovered about this weed?”
 Kate asked.

 “It is completely benign to any of our amalgamated physiologies, and I have been using data Arion has compiled from each of our hybrid species.
-I think the most this plant could harm one of us is by brushing its coarse leaves against bare skin to give us a scrape.
+The most this plant could harm one of us is by brushing its coarse leaves against bare skin to give us a scrape, so I wouldn’t suggest using it as toilet paper.
 It’s high in fiber, but almost null in nutritional value if ingested.
 I doubt even our cows and sheep would care for it.
 It’s too bad they can’t graze on it since we have it growing in abundance.”

 “No nutritional value,” Kate repeated.
 “If someone did swallow a piece of it, would it make them sick?”

-“I doubt they would even get a stomach ache.
+“I doubt they would even get a stomach ache unless they ate too much of it.
 It would just pass through the digestive system inert, although its fiber might help clean your pipes on the way out.
 It’s unlikely to appeal to anyone, as it has almost no flavor either, so I can’t see anyone eating it by mistake.”

 The captain tilted his head.
 “How do you know it has no flavor?”